shawest/neucbot/README.md

 Alternatively, you can generate your own database,if you have TALYS installed on your computer.
 To do so, run NeuCBOT with the -t option.
+Doing so will save input files in a directory called TalysInput, in the isotope's database directory.

 This option allows you to calculate (alpha,n) yields and spectra for isotopes and alpha energies not included in